HarishAtGitHub/harishatgithub.github.com/_posts/2015-09-06-dictionary.md

 $$ space \varpropto \frac{1}{time} $$

+$$ space \times time = k $$

+k is now considered as a constant which will mean the factor to denote that the key is rightly identified.It is assumed as a constant as always we want the key to be identified correctly.

 so if space is infinite, time taken to find key is zero , and if time is infinite, space consumed is the least .

 So the natural solution to this deadlock is got by seeing the above inverse proportionality relation closely.
 The idea is the trade off between time and space.